nasa/fprime/Svc/Deframer/docs/sdd.md

 By instantiating `Svc::Framer` with a matching implementation of `Svc::FramingProtocol`, you will get matching framing (for downlink) and deframing (for uplink).
+The implementation of the deframing protocol specifies exactly what is in each frame; typically it is a frame header, a data packet, and a hash value.

-On receiving a buffer, `Svc::Deframer` copies the data from the buffer into a circular buffer and calls the `deframe` method of the `Svc::DeframingProtocol` implementation.
+On receiving a buffer _B_, `Deframer` (1) copies the data from _B_ into a circular buffer _CB_ owned by `Deframer` and (2) calls the `deframe` method of the `Svc::DeframingProtocol` implementation, passing a reference to _CB_ as input.
-If there is more data than will fit in the circular buffer, then `Deframer` repeats this process until the buffer is empty.
+If _B_ holds more data than will fit in _CB_, then `Deframer` repeats this process until _B_ is empty.
-If there is not enough data to complete the deframing, then `Deframer` defers deframing until the next buffer is available.
+If deframing requires more data than is available in _B_, then `Deframer` defers deframing until the next buffer is available.

 Deframer supports two configurations for streaming data:

 1. **Poll:** This configuration supports byte stream drivers that have no thread.
-   In this configuration Deframer polls the driver for data.
+   In this configuration, `Deframer` periodically polls the driver for buffers.
+   If the polling succeeds (so a buffer _B_ is available), then `Deframer` owns _B_ for the rest of the cycle.

 2. **Push:** This configuration supports byte stream drivers that have their own threads.
-   In this configuration the driver pushes data to the Deframer.
+   In this configuration the driver pushes buffers to the Deframer.
+   In this configuration, the Deframer permanently owns each buffer _B_ that it receives, and it deallocates _B_ when it is finished processing the data in _B_.

 ## 2. Assumptions

-1. If you use `Deframer` together with `Svc::Framer`, then the deframing and framing protocols used to instantiate the components (a) match each other and (b) match the protocol used by the ground data system.
+1. If you use `Deframer` together with `Svc::Framer`, then the deframing protocol used with `Deframer` (a) matches the framing protocol used with `Framer` and (b) match the protocol used by the ground data system.

-1. You should use only one data streaming configuration (poll or push) in any FSW topology that uses `Svc::Framer` and `Svc::Deframer`.
+1. You should use only one data streaming configuration (poll or push) with each instance of `Deframer`.

 ## 3. Requirements